 I believe that picking a lucrative niche is crucial to your success on YouTube.

 I know that in blogging, some niches are far more lucrative than others and can make you money in many ways.
-This blog, for instance, does not only make money from the ads you see on my site, but also from companies, products, or services I endorse.
+This blog, for instance, makes money not only from the ads you see on my site, but also from companies, products, or services I endorse.
 The same applies to YouTubers.

 I got curious about which YouTube niches pay the most money as compared to blogging, so I did some research to find out.